GetSomeRest/sample-ruby-on-rails-app-prototyping/README.md

 ```
 Clone this repo onto your own machine and go into the directory of the app: ```cd sample-ruby-on-rails-app-prototyping```

+IMPORTANT: Add the appropriate secrets.yml and database.yml files to the config folder.
+These have been deleted for security reasons. <br />
 Now install the bundle and migrate the databases:
 ```
 bundle install